MohamedBenzina-dev/firstEverProject/README.md

 # How it works
 Its pretty simple instead of tracking targets on a basic, single-axis flat line, this Python script simulates **2D computer vision sensor tracking**.
-It divides a camera's field of view into four geometric quadrants using X and Y coordinates on a 100x100 grid but this is of course can be changed to you camera resolution and the quadrants are not going to be just four they would be a lot more
+It divides a camera's field of view into four geometric quadrants using X and Y coordinates on a 100x100 grid but this  of course can be changed to your camera resolution and the quadrants are not going to be just four they would be a lot more

 ### How the Logic Breaks Down: